Artist Grant FAQs

 Creative Projects grants are evaluated based on four items: the concept of the project, the quality of the artwork, how career altering the opportunity is, and the abillity of the applicant to complete the project.

-Community Artist Partnership grants are awarded based on three things: the benefit to the community from this project, the concept of the project, the quality of the artwork, and the applicant’s ability to complete the project.
+Community Artist Partnership grants are awarded based on four things: the benefit to the community from this project, the concept of the project, the quality of the artwork, and the applicant’s ability to complete the project.

 Who reviews the grants?